Someone Owes Me Money – What Are My Options?

 Also see posts by mediator Glenn Meier about the mediation process:

 If, after reading ALL of this, you are still convinced filing a lawsuit is the way to go, we aren’t the firm for you.
 You’ll need to find a litigator to take your case.
-Glenn litigates, or you can contact the State Bar for a referral.
+Contact the State Bar for a referral.

 Best of luck!